syncfusion-content/wpf-docs/wpf/Diagram/Rulers.md

 ### Customizing Position Indicator Marker Brush Color

-We can change the color of the ruler's position indicator marker to any preferred shade.
+You can change the color of the ruler's position indicator marker to any preferred shade by using `MarkerBrush` property of the `Ruler` class.

 {% tabs %}
 {% highlight XAML %}